kdeldycke/awesome-engineering-team-management/readme.md

 ### Job Boards

-By targetting the right place to post your job offer to, you're increasing your chances of targetting the right candidates.
+By targeting the right place to post your job offer to, you're increasing your chances of targeting the right candidates.

 - [Awesome Job Boards](https://github.com/tramcar/awesome-job-boards) - Niche job boards by domains, technology, roles and area.
 - [Hiring Without Whiteboards](https://github.com/poteto/hiring-without-whiteboards) - List of companies without the kind of CS trivia questions that are associated with bad interview practices.